Raised by Bats

 Raised by Bats is the tenth studio album by Cuban American dark cabaret singer Voltaire, released in 2014.
 The album's production was crowdfunded by Voltaire's fans all over the world via a successful Indiegogo campaign; it would reach US$53,793, surpassing its originally intended goal of US$10,000.
-The album is a major departure of Voltaire's musical style; instead of his usual dark cabaret style, Raised by Bats is more death rock- and gothic rock-oriented.
+The album is a major departure of Voltaire's musical style; instead of his usual dark cabaret style, Raised by Bats is more deathrock- and gothic rock-oriented.
 According to Voltaire in his official website:In truth, it's a tour of all of the kinds of music I loved growing up.
-There are songs on this album that are goth rock, death rock, new wave, New Romantic, dark wave and dark folk.
+There are songs on this album that are goth rock, deathrock, new wave, New Romantic, dark wave and dark folk.
 It's the album I've always wanted to make.
 Some of the songs were written as far back as 1984, when I was 17 years old!

 Raised by Bats is, thus far, the album by Voltaire that most features guest musicians: among them are Ray Toro of My Chemical Romance fame, Craig Adams of The Mission and The Sisters of Mercy, Melora Creager of Rasputina and much more.